vocalpy/crowsetta/doc/index.md

 +++

-### For formats that are not built in, write custom classes and then register them
+<h3>Write custom classes for formats that are not built in, and then register them</h3>

 You can even easily tell the `Transcriber` to use your own in-house format, like so: